-- teaching periods – staff deliver teaching at another Higher Education Institution (HEI) abroad
+- teaching periods – staff deliver teaching at another higher education institution (HEI) abroad

 - training periods – staff undertake a training event or undergo job shadowing/observation/training in a relevant organisation abroad

 Funding can be used to support staff engaged in both teaching and non-teaching roles.
 Staff mobility activities can last from two days to two months, excluding travel time.
-Staff teaching as part of their mobility must complete a minimum of eight hours’ teaching per week.
+Staff teaching as part of their mobility must complete a minimum of four hours’ teaching per week.

 International Credit Mobility